manifold-systems/manifold/docs/docs.md

 Structured information is _everywhere_ and it is produced by near _everything_ with a power cord.
 As a consequence the software industry has become much less code-centric and much more information-centric.
 Despite this transformation the means by which our software consumes structured information has remained unchanged for decades.
-Whether it's JSON, YAML, XML, CSV, DDL, SQL, Javascript, or any one of a multitude of other metadata sources, most modern languages, including Java, do very little to connect them with your code.
+Whether it's GraphQL, JSON, SQL, Javascript, or any one of a multitude of other structured data sources, most modern languages, including Java, do very little to connect them with your code.

-Developers are conditioned to reach for code generators and static libraries as a means to bridge the gap.
-Collectively these are referred to as _type-bridging_ tools because they provide types and methods to bridge or map Java code to structured information.
-But because type-bridging is not an integral part of the Java compiler or JVM, code generators necessarily implement a **_push_** architecture -- the compiler can't ask for a class to be generated, instead the generator processes its full domain of types ahead of time and writes them to disk so that the compiler can use them in a later build step.
-This disconnect is the source of a host of problems:
+Developers typically use _type-bridging_ tools such as code generators as a means to bridge this gap.
+But because a type-bridging tool is not an integral part of the Java compiler or JVM, it must run in a separate build step.
+A code generator, for example, must compile its *full domain* of types separately in advance of the normal build sequence.
+This disconnect is notorious for causing a host of problems, which include:
 * stale generated classes
+* no support for *incremental* compilation, all or nothing
 * long build times
-* the domain graph of metadata is too large to generate, code bloat
+* code bloat
-* changes to structured data don't invalidate generated code
-* no support for incremental compilation, all or nothing
 * can't navigate from code reference to corresponding element in the structured data
 * can't find code usages of elements from the structured data
 * can't refactor / rename structured data elements